Columbo squares off against a fictional detective when one half of a crime-writing duo is killed. But is it murder by the book, or sloppy seconds?

 - Joanna Ferris discloses the writers’ split (and that Jim did all the writing) as soon as she meets Columbo

-- Franklin owns valuable original paintings, a clue to his spendthrift patterns.
-This is the other half of his motive:an insurance payout.
+- Franklin’ owns valuable’s valuable artwork is a clue to his spendthrift patterns.
+This is the other half of his motive: the insurance payout.

 Franklin sets up a slick alibi that places him in San Diego at the time of the murder, but it relies on placing a preemptive phone call to Joanna from a grocery store en route.

 Unfortunately, lovesick store owner Lily La Sanka spots Ferris in the passenger seat and blackmails Franklin for $15,000.
-He pays up – but it’s all pretence.
-He clubs her with a champagne bottle and dumps the body in the middle of the lake.
+He pays up, but it’s a ruse.
+Once he gets her alone he clubs her with a champagne bottle and dumps her body in the lake.

 Columbo later calls this “sloppy”, and wonders how the first murder was so clever in comparison.
 He concludes the first murder probably wasn’t Franklin’s idea at all.